 In the early 19th century, the Papal States (areas of Italy under direct papal authority), banned some of the more heinous methods of execution, though held on to drawing and quartering for crimes that were "especially loathsome."

 If you've never seen Braveheart, maybe you aren't intimately familiar with the process, so here are the basics: drawing and quartering has two parts.
 First, the condemned is drawn (dragged) by horses to the site of the execution.
-So that hurts like hell.
-Then the actual execution takes place, and methods are relatively diverse.
-One popular version of quartering involved tying each of the condemned’s limbs to difference horse and spurring them off.
+So, that hurts like hell.
+Then, the actual execution takes place, and methods are relatively diverse.
+One popular version of quartering involved tying each of the condemned’s limbs to different horses and spurring them off.
 You can guess how that ended.

-Men were burned at the stake, too.
+Men were burned at the stake too.
 It happened to William Tyndale, who deigned translate the Bible into English for common people to read.
-Here's a helpful list of people were also lashed and roasted on papal authority for being heretics, and these ones were torched for witchcraft.

 Water torture, also known as the water cure, was a common technique during the Spanish inquisition, used by those acting on Catholic authority to brutalize accused heretics and anyone else they didn't like.
-The accused had his or her mouth pried open with a bit of iron and a cloth stuffed into it.
-Then buckets of water were forced down the accused's throat for choking.
+The accused had their mouth pried open with a bit of iron and a cloth stuffed into it.
+Then, buckets of water were forced down the accused's throat for choking.
 The water also lodged the bit of cloth in the accused's throat, for a bit of extra choking fun.

 In some cases, to be extra nasty, interrogators used boiling water or huge quantities of vinegar, expediting the process with a funnel.
-In at least one documented case, a man accused of demon possession and being a werewolf died of a distended stomach.
-Interrogators claimed the werewolf in him went a little nuts and drank so much water he died.
-Mm hmm.
-Sure.
+In at least one documented case, a man accused of demon possession and of being a werewolf died of a distended stomach.
+Interrogators claimed the werewolf in him went a little wild and drank so much water that he died.